89rat/pqshield-api/TECHNICAL_DOCUMENTATION.md

 ## Conclusion

-The PQShield API represents a significant achievement in cybersecurity technology, successfully bridging the gap between academic research and practical security solutions.
+The PQ359 API represents a significant achievement in cybersecurity technology, successfully bridging the gap between academic research and practical security solutions.
 The platform's combination of advanced neural networks, comprehensive threat intelligence, and quantum-resistant capabilities positions it as a leader in next-generation cybersecurity.

 The successful transformation from demo to production-ready platform demonstrates the viability of neural network-based security solutions and establishes a foundation for continued innovation in quantum-resistant cybersecurity.
 The platform is now ready to protect organizations worldwide from the evolving landscape of cyber threats.